Skip to main content

 Blog Winter Tires In Summer: Should I Use Them?

 Using winter tires in summer can reduce their lifespan by 60% instead of if only used in winter.
-If winter tires are correctly used, they can last for multiple seasons.
 You will need to replace them a lot sooner when you use them 12 months in a row.
 Plus, there are risks involved with using them.
+They can cause many issues with your wheels and tire tread pattern, and they lack the necessary qualities to have a safer drive.

-• The increased grip and traction from winters will increase fuel consumption
+• The increased grip and traction from winters will increase fuel consumption.

 • Using winters in summer can result in faster wear and tear.